Jeremiah Colman (MP)

 Jeremiah James Colman (14 June 1830 – 18 September 1898) was an English mustard manufacturer and the third member of the family in charge of the eponymous company Colman's.
-He was a popular philanthropist in his home town of Norwich and a Liberal politician who represented the city in parliament.
+He was a popular philanthropist in his home City of Norwich and a Liberal politician who represented the city in parliament.

 Biography

 Colman was the son of James Colman and his wife Mary Burlingham, daughter of John Burlingham of Old Buckenham.
 He became a partner in the family mustard business at Stoke Holy Cross in 1823 and from then on the company was called J. & J. Colman.
 In 1854, the firm employed 200 workers.

-Jeremiah James was responsible for moving the firm to the larger works at Carrow in 1856.
+Jeremiah James was responsible for moving the firm to the larger Carrow Works site in 1856.
 The Carrow site had been bought from the Norwich Railway Company in 1850 and it was well served by road, rail and river transport.
 The massive expansion of Carrow Works brought steady employment to a depressed and stagnating city.
 By 1874 he was the master of 1,500 workers.
 He lived in Carrow House at the heart of the works, devoting his life to the firm and to public interests.
 In 1866 Jeremiah James Colman was appointed mustard maker to Queen Victoria.
 He also made it for Napoleon III of France, the Prince of Wales and Victor Emmanuel II of Italy.
 By 1893 the company had over 2,000 employees.

 Colman served as a Norwich councillor from 1859 to 1871 becoming Sheriff in 1862 and Mayor in 1867.
-He was Leader of the Liberal party in the City, was elected as MP for Norwich in 1871 and held the seat until 1895.
+He was Leader of the Liberal party in the city, was elected as MP for Norwich in 1871 and held the seat until 1895.
 He was a City and County magistrate, Deputy Lieutenant in 1880 and an Alderman in 1896.

 J J Colman was one of the founding members of Norwich YMCA in 1856, serving as its first treasurer until 1860.
 He was President of Norwich YMCA from 1860 until his death in 1898.

-He served as Governor of Norwich School in 1858 and as its Chairman in 1890.
-He was a trustee of the Municipal Charities in 1856 and its Vice-Chairman from 1869 - 1872.
-In 1893 he was made an Honorary Freeman of the City.
+He served as Governor of Norwich School in 1858 and as its chairman in 1890.
+He was a trustee of the Municipal Charities in 1856 and its vice-chairman from 1869 - 1872.
+In 1893 he was made an Honorary Freeman of the city.